Azure/iotedgedev/README.md

     CRITICAL: IoT Edge dependency not available: docker
     ```

-## Backlog

-Please see the [GitHub project page](https://github.com/jonbgallant/azure-iot-edge-dev-tool/projects) for backlog tasks.

 ## Issues

-Please use the [GitHub issues page](https://github.com/jonbgallant/azure-iot-edge-dev-tool/issues) to report any issues.
+Please use the [GitHub issues page](https://github.com/azure/iot-edge-dev-cli/issues) to report any issues.

 ## Contributing